 Once these CBOs are nurtured in each village ward on various issues, one of the aims is to encourage them to participate in local self-governance, first in the Up-gram Sabha at each of the wards in a Panchayat, and then at the Gram Sabha (where all the wards in the specific Panchayat come together) of the Panchayat.

-Following are the CBOs that are nurtured by CORD over the years.
-More information about each of these programs are available on CORD India’s website.
+The following are the CBOs that are nurtured by CORD over the years.
+More information about each of these programs is available on CORD India’s website.

 Mahila Mandals (Women’s Groups)

 The Mahila Mandals are the nuclei of all CORD’s work.
 They are the hub from which all program components of CORD have evolved.
-The objective of Mahila Mandal is to empower women financially, socially, and politically and enhance their decision making capacity.
-Regular women’s groups meetings give women both support and a platform to resolve the challenges they face and address village issues as an empowered community group.
+The objective of Mahila Mandal is to empower women financially, socially, and politically and enhance their decision-making capacity.
+Regular women’s group meetings give women both support and a platform to resolve the challenges they face and address village issues as an empowered community group.